 You have the right to object to:

-processing of your information for scientific and historical research and statistics
+Processing of your information for scientific and historical research and statistics

 Any objection must be on grounds relating to your particular situation.
-Should you wish to object you can raise your concern by contacting our information management team whose contact information is below.
+Should you wish to object you can raise your concern by contacting our DPO whose contact information is shown below.
 Where article 21(6) processing of personal information for research or statistical purposes is necessary for the performance of a task carried out for reasons of public interest we are not required to comply with an objection to the processing.
 An example of this is crime mapping where we use information to identify areas of specific criminality.

 Rights related to automated decision making and profiling

 In the legislation profiling has been described as any form of automated processing of personal data intended to evaluate certain personal aspects about you to predict things about you such as your behaviour, interests, movements or performance at work.
-We do not carry out automated profiling If you have any concerns about automated decision making or automated profiling you should contact our Information Management Team whose details are below.
+We do not carry out automated profiling.
+If you have any concerns about automated decision making or automated profiling you should contact our DPO whose details are below.

 How long will you keep my personal information?

 Other records that contain your personal information relating to criminal investigations; digital-media; custody; contracts; firearms; employment; domestic violence are retained in accordance with the College of Policing guidance on the Management of Police Information and the Retention and Disposal Schedule.
 In broad terms these are structured according to the offence type or category, i.e serious offences against a person, firearm licences or staff administration records.

 Monitoring of communications

 Surrey Police does not place a pre-recorded ‘privacy notice’ on telephone lines that may receive emergency calls (including misdirected ones) because of the associated risk of harm that may be caused through the delay in response to the call.
-You may view it on our web site at any time of ask for a copy by contacting to our Data Protection Officer.
+You may view it on our web site at any time of ask for a copy by contacting to our DPO.

-Data protection officer Surrey Police PO Box 101 Guildford Surrey GU1 9PE
+Data Protection Officer Surrey Police PO Box 101 Surrey Guildford GU1 9PE

 If you want to raise a concern with the supervisory authority

-The Information Commissioner is the independent authority responsible within the UK for ensuring we comply with data protection legislation.
+The information commissioner is the independent authority responsible within the UK for ensuring we comply with data protection legislation.
 If you have a concern about how we have used your personal information or you believe you have been adversely affected by our handling of your data you may wish to contact them using the information below:

-The Information Commissioner’s office Wycliffe House Wilmslow Cheshire SK9 5AF
+The information commissioner’s office Wycliffe House Wilmslow Cheshire SK9 5AF